FrederiqueBaillais/WorkShop_Redux/README.md

         Each UI component that needs data from the store checks to see if the parts of the state they need have changed.
         Each component that sees its data has changed forces a re-render with the new data, so it can update what's shown on the screen

-Here's what that data flow looks like visually:
+Here's what that data flow looks like visually:/ Visualisation du data flow :

 ![Visualisation du data flow](https://redux.js.org/assets/images/ReduxDataFlowDiagram-49fa8c3968371d9ef6f2a1486bd40a26.gif)